Why I Started This

 But because I want to take full control of my life — before life starts calling the shots for me.

-Most people I talk to — especially in their 40s — don’t want to become influencers.
+Most people I talk to — especially in their 40s — aren’t looking to become influencers.

 They’re not chasing hustle porn or passive income fantasies.